 “He (Morales) is one of my favourite players,” Will says afterwards and the two men hug each other at the end in a show of mutual respect.
 Will also admits that if the match had gone to a fifth set it could have gone either way and we are all just very glad that it didn’t.

 There is no time to relax as Sue is now in the hall and playing Borislava Peric-Rankovic for a place in the women’s class 4 final.
 The first set is close but the Serbian takes it 13-11 and then takes control of the match and Sue cannot find the answer to her tactics today.
 However, she has a bronze medal match tomorrow and can still dream of her first Paralympic medal.

 Our final match is the men’s class 1 semi-final between Rob and Endre Major, the Hungarian who put out the World champion yesterday.
 The two are old adversaries and as Rob takes a 2-0 lead we all know that Major will not give up without a fight.
 True to form he comes back to take the third set and as he takes an early advantage in the fourth our nerves are once again stretched.

 Rob works his way back into the set and as he takes the lead at 6-5 Major’s coach calls time out.
 It appears to benefit Rob more as he moves to 8-5 but Major comes back to level at 8-8 and from then on both players struggle to win the two consecutive points they need.
 At 11-10 Major has a point to take the match into a decider but Rob saves it and then has a match point at 12-11.

-Back in the athletes’ area there are smiles all round and Rob hugs Neil Robinson, the former Paralympic gold medalist now part of the GB coaching team who works so hard with Rob in Cardiff.
+Back in the athletes’ area, there are smiles all around and Rob hugs Neil Robinson, the former Paralympic gold medalist now part of the GB coaching team who works so hard with Rob in Cardiff.